 Market guidelines

-A few weeks prior to the event, the Vendor Coordinator will email vendors their site allocations and provide a site map.
+A few weeks prior to the event, the Vendor Coordinator will communicate site allocations and provide a site map to all vendors.

 Vendors are responsible for removing their waste from the site.